 The Case of the Growing Organization

 Imagine that you’re the CEO of an EA organization.
-You were created in 2011 and you had a budget of $30K.
+Your EA organization was founded in 2011 and back then you had a budget of $30K.
 Now it’s 2016 and you have a budget of $300K.
 That’s 10x growth in five years!
 That’s amazing! ...But is it effective?

 The amount of budget your organization spends, like the amount of time your employees work, are only a means to an end.
 Again, what matters is the results of your budget and what you accomplish with them.
 It’s possible to do more good with $30K than $300K.